 - Athletic Gear (Sweatpants, workout shorts, yoga pants, and hooded sweatshirts)

 Professional Dress Resources

-- Career Gear: Career Gear’s Philosophy is that successful employment serves as a catalyst for men to emerge as better fathers and leaders.
+- Career Gear: Career Gear's Philosophy is that successful employment serves as a catalyst for men to emerge as better fathers and leaders.
 Since 2004, Career Gear has helped over 7,000 men-in-need build better lives.
 Career Gear offers services to low-income, job-ready men of all ages and ethnic backgrounds.
 COVID-19 Update: Career Gear will continue to serve career readiness needs and those who have obtained gainful employment in the last 30 days.
 However, these appointments will only be available on Wednesdays from 12:00 pm to 4:00 pm.

 - Dress for Success: Dress for Success Houston promotes the economic independence of disadvantaged women by providing professional attire, a network of support and career development tools to help women thrive in work and in life.
 Since 1998, Dress for Success Houston has provided business attire to more than 50,000 women in the Houston community.
 COVID-19 Update: Referral can be made from our office by selecting a professional attire appointment in Cougar Pathway, and complete the Dress for Success Survey after the appointment.

 Resume, CV, Cover Letter